What is the Junior Fair Board?

 - 16-20 years old

-- Currently a member of 4-H, FFA, Girl Scouts, Boy Scouts, Farm Bureau, Grange or Tech Ed
+- Currently a member of 4-H, FFA, Girl Scouts, Boy Scouts, Farm Bureau, or any career tech organization

 - Highly involved members in their organization

 - Significant accomplishments within the organization (i.e. competition at the state and/or national level, leadership experiences, community service/volunteer experiences, etc.)

 - Leadership experience with the potential and desire to continue to grow as a leader

 - Very responsible, respectful and professional

 - Members are only eligible to serve one two year term on the JFB representing one organization